The Beatles: 2020s

 In November 2021, The Beatles: Get Back, a documentary directed by Peter Jackson using footage captured for the Let It Be film, was released on Disney+ as a three-part miniseries.
 A book by the same title was released on 12 October.
 A super deluxe version of the Let It Be album was released on 15 October.
 In January 2022, the album Get Back (Rooftop Performance), consisting of newly mixed audio of the Beatles' rooftop performance, was released on streaming services.

 In 2022, McCartney and Starr collaborated on a new recording of "Let It Be" with Dolly Parton, Peter Frampton and Mick Fleetwood, which was released on Parton's album Rockstar in November 2023.
 In October, a special edition of Revolver was released, featuring unreleased demos, studio outtakes, the original mono mix and a new stereo remix using AI de-mixing technology developed by Peter Jackson's WingNut Films, which had previously been used to restore audio for the documentary Get Back.
 New music videos were produced for "Here, There and Everywhere" and "I'm Only Sleeping", the latter of which won the Grammy Award for Best Music Video at the 66th Annual Grammy Awards.

 Starr joined McCartney's 19 December 2024 solo show as a guest performer for two Beatles songs.

 In June 2023, McCartney announced plans to release "the final Beatles record" later in the year, using Jackson's de-mixing technology to extract Lennon's voice from an old demo of a song that he had written as a solo artist.
-In October 2023, the song was revealed to be "Now and Then", with a physical and digital release date of 2 November 2023.
-The official music video for "Now and Then" was released the following day, garnering upwards of 8 million views in its first 12 hours, as the song arrived on Spotify's rankings as one of the most-streamed current songs.
+The song, "Now and Then", was released on 2 November 2023.
+Its official music video came out the following day, garnering upwards of 8 million views in its first 12 hours, as the song arrived on Spotify's rankings as one of the most-streamed current songs.
 "Now and Then" debuted simultaneously across music, alternative, news/talk and sports stations.
 The song's premiere achieved the record for the most radio stations to simulcast a music track.
-The song became their first UK number 1 single since 1969.
+The song became their first UK number-one single since 1969.
 It won the Grammy Award for Best Rock Performance at the 67th Annual Grammy Awards, and was also nominated for Record of the Year.
-The nominations were also historically significant for making "Now and Then" the first artificial intelligence-assisted track to be nominated for a Grammy award, and first to win.
+The nominations were also historically significant for making "Now and Then" the first artificial intelligence–assisted track to be nominated for a Grammy award, and the first to win.

 On 8 May 2024, the 1970 film Let It Be was released on Disney+, following a digital restoration by Jackson's Park Road Post; it was the first time it was publicly screened since its original theatrical release.